 There are several common categories of 1099 errors.
-While it is the payer's responsibility to fix the error, it is also incumbent upon the payee to alert the employer of the error so that it can be fixed.
+While it is the payer's responsibility to amend the 1099 error, it is also incumbent upon the payee to alert the employer of the error so that it can be fixed.

 There are many issues that can happen when you are filing your 1099.
 In the next section, we'll go over each one.

 The most common mistake is simply not filing a form when it is required.
 Neglecting to file a form 1099 when it is required can become very costly.
+Penalties for not filing range from $50 to $280 per 1099.
+The penalty is maxed out at $1,130,500 a year.
 In most cases, this error impacts small businesses (responsible for the 1099-NEC or 1099-MISC).